-When we moved into our house a few weeks ago, the little boy next door came over to meet my 10-year-old.
-He's 9, and I rejoiced that there was a potential playmate on our street for my TK-year-old daughter.
+When we moved into our house in 2012, the little boy next door came over to meet my 10-year-old.
+He was 9, and I rejoiced that there was a potential playmate on our street for my daughter.

 "There are lots of kids on our street," he assured me.
 "My girlfriend lives in that house, and she's eight."